 Revitalize Your Lettuce

-If you weren’t able to keep your lettuce from wilting a bit, all is not lost.
-Try separating and soaking your lettuce leaves in ice water for around 15-20 minutes.
-The ice bath can help “freeze” new life into your sad salad leaves.
+If you weren’t able to keep your lettuce from wilting a bit, try separating and soaking your lettuce leaves in ice water for around 15-20 minutes.
+The ice bath can help *freeze* new life into your sad salad leaves.